-The principle outlined above also applies to fitness testing.
-In other words, a fitness test for a higher award, such as the Gold Medallion, will be evidence that a member has passed the fitness component of the Bronze Medallion (Run/Swim/Run) proficiency.

-It is expected that all patrolling members maintain their minimum fitness levels for the awards that they wish to remain proficient in and a member may be requested at any time during the season to complete an additional skills maintenance check by the club, or authorised SLS official.
+This also applies to fitness testing; a fitness test for a higher award will be evidence that a member has passed the fitness component of the Bronze Medallion (Run/Swim/Run) proficiency.
+It is expected that all patrolling members maintain their minimum fitness levels for the awards in which they are proficient, and a member may be asked at any time during the season to complete a skills maintenance check by the club, or authorised SLS official.

-A member who is deemed not-yet-competent (NYC) during a skills maintenance check at any time during the season is deemed to be non-proficient until such time as another skills maintenance check is completed successfully.
+A member who is deemed not-yet-competent (NYC) during a skills maintenance check at any time during the season will be deemed to be non-proficient until such time as another skills maintenance check is completed successfully.
 Further, this member cannot participate in patrol activities or compete at carnivals until the skills maintenance check has been completed successfully.